gemrb/gemrb.github.io/Text-encodings.md

 Polish for BG1 uses an ad-hoc encoding invented by CDProjekt.
 It's definitely not any Polish encoding mentioned at [Wikipedia](http://en.wikipedia.org/wiki/Polish_code_pages).

+### German

+One of the least problematic TLKs, requiring just a few German characters remapped for proper display.

 ### Russian